Christmas in Compton: Cast

+Production

+Filming took place on-location in Compton.

 Release

 The film was released in the United States on November 9, 2012.

 Reception

 The film received mixed reviews.
 In a positive review, John Anderson of Variety.com wrote, "With a first-rate cast led by Keith David and Sheryl Lee Ralph, generously funny dialogue and a supporting cast capable of crisp comic timing, writer-director David Raynr's feature is warm and likable enough to jumpstart the holiday movie season."
 In a negative review, Frank Scheck of The Hollywood Reporter called the film "a lump of coal in filmgoers' stockings."
 Noting the early release date, Scheck went on to write, "Forget Christmas, this risible early holiday release won't make it until Thanksgiving."